 This documentation will depend on the nature, size and value of your business but, as a guide, should cover IP ownership, job titles, service terms and remuneration, how equity will be split, vesting/leaver provisions, and a framework for decision making that avoids deadlock scenarios.

 Milestones are also important; for example, some co-founders may decide that they will reconvene and review progress in a couple of years whereas for others, it may be more appropriate to have frequent overview reports on how the business is progressing or to include trigger events which would enable value to be extracted earlier.
 Any funding round should trigger a review.

 3. Be patient

-Launching a business is incredibly exciting but don’t get carried away and cut corners to move forward more quickly, even if a large investment is on the horizon or to secure IP rights.
+Launching a business is incredibly exciting, but don’t get carried away and cut corners to progress more quickly, even if a large investment is on the horizon or to secure IP rights.
 Rushing into agreements can lead to gaping holes in the expectations of both parties, which could derail any future success.
-Take the time to understand and appreciate what each partner expects as well as your obligations before putting everything in writing.
+Take the time to understand and appreciate what each partner expects, as well as your obligations, before putting everything in writing.

 4. Don’t scrimp on your legal docs

 Enforcement is the foundation of all legal rights, so getting your legal documentation right from the outset is always money well spent.
 Although this can be a relatively significant financial outlay for a fledgling business, it’s a worthwhile investment that will repay you in years to come.